Bio

 with Pig Iron Theatre Company, Headlong Dance Theatre, No More Masterpieces, LAND Collective, Phantom Theatre,

-Arlekin Players, Poets’ Theatre, Theatre Offensive, A.R.T.
-Institute for Advanced Theatre Training at Harvard
+Stage, Arlekin Players, Central Square Theater, The Poets’ Theatre, Theatre Offensive, A.R.T.
+Institute for Advanced

-University, Boston Conservatory at Berklee, Headlong Dance Theatre, Pig Iron Theatre Company, and Concord Academy.
+Theatre Training at Harvard University, Boston Conservatory at Berklee, Headlong Dance Theatre, Pig Iron Theatre

 David is passionately dedicated to an artistic community that is equitable, inclusive, and richly diverse: one that

-system of collective discovery and collaborative creation.
+preferring a cooperative system of collective discovery and collaborative creation.
+Ultimately, David strives to

 Mr. Gammons is a graduate of the Directing Program of the American Repertory Theatre Institute for Advanced Theatre

-Harvard he was awarded the 1992 Peter Sellars Director’s Prize, and is perhaps best remembered for his production of
+1992 Peter Sellars Director’s Prize, and is perhaps best remembered for his production of Antonin Artaud’s

-Antonin Artaud’s Jet of Blood, in which the audience was suspended on swings amidst the action.
+iconoclastic masterpiece Jet of Blood, in which the audience was suspended on swings amidst the action.

 Awards and Honors